 This course aims to give a simple but practical account of the programming techniques used in implementing high-level programming languages by compiling into code for stack and register-based machines.
 The course is based on a working implementation, written in Objective Caml, of a compiler for a language comparable to C or Pascal.

 On completion, the students should be able to:

 - Understand and explain the main techniques and algorithms used in compilers.

 - Describe the runtime structures used to represent constructs in typical programming languages.

 - Use compiler construction tools, such as parser generators, to build a simple compiler.

 Programming language representation: concrete and abstract syntax, context free grammars.
 Use of lexer and parser generators.
 Implementation of expressions and statements in a simple language by postfix code and by simple machine code; simple optimizations.
 Procedures: value, name and reference parameters, local and non-local variables, static and dynamic binding.
 Abstract machines and storage management: activation records, static and dynamic chains, stacks and heaps.

-- Postfix code for expressions and statements.
+- Postfix code for expressions.